St. Dymphna logo You are not alone

 “I want to stress how important it is to reach out for help if you are struggling.
 There should be no stigma in seeking professional counseling in order to obtain assistance with the issues so many of us are facing these days.
 This assistance is often available through Employee Assistance Programs, county mental health offices and many other avenues.
-It is so important to make the space in our lives to fully comprehend the issues we may be suffering from, such as depression, unresolved grief, isolation, marital pressures, substance misuse, or simply the unaccustomed stress of living in such close quarters and coping with balancing working and schooling children at home.
+It is so important to make the space in our lives to fully comprehend the issues we may be suffering from, such as depression, unresolved grief, isolation, marital pressures, [or] substance misuse.
 It is critical to get the help we need before we are in crisis.”

 ~ Archbishop William E. Lori